hithisisyeshwanth/hithisisyeshwanth.github.io/_pages/interview-prep.md

 title: "Interview Prep"
 ---

-These are the list of projects I have built and are currently hosted in Github.
+This page has all the content I consumed and understood to prepare for my interviews.
+This will help me in future as a reference notes to brush up.